HE 2149−2745: Description

 HE 2149−2745 is classified as a double quasar.
 When imaged, it is separated into two components with a separation gap of 1.7 arcseconds and each having B magnitudes of 17.3 and 19.0 respectively.
 The components also display P Cygni type emission or absorption profiles but found indistinguishable from one another.
 The lens galaxy of HE 2149−2745 is classified as an elliptical galaxy according to observations by Sebastian Lopez who estimated its redshift between (z) 0.3 and (z) 0.5.
 A spectroscopic result by A. Eigenbrod would later confirm the galaxy's redshift as (z) 0.603 although a redshift of (z) 0.495 is suggested.
-The lens mass of the galaxy is estimated to be 1.5(2.4) x 10^{11} M_{ʘ} with an R magnitude of 20.4.
+The lens mass of the galaxy is estimated to be 1.5(2.4) × 10^{11} M_{☉} with an R magnitude of 20.4.
 It is also suggested the lens galaxy might be part of a cluster given there are several other galaxies in R-band imaging.

 The quasar displays time-delays.
 Based on results using the V-band light curve data obtained via the 1.5 meter telescope at La Silla Observatory, the time-delays are estimated as 103 ± 12 days, while dismissing later time-delay estimates of either 70–85 days or 100–110 days when observed by Eva Eulaers and Pierre Magain.
 Observations also found the A and B components have marginal differences of 1.635 ± 0.001 and 1.505 ± 0.003 magnitudes in both V and I-bands.
 Evidence points out the A component is much bluer than the B component, but the color differences doesn't vary in both components during the observation period.
 In addition, HE 2149−2745 displays some variations in its flux ratio showing fluctuations at 0.03 suggesting microlensing variability.

 The broad-line region of HE 2149−2745 is observed.
-When studied by astronomers, the accretion disk size is found to be measured as 8^{+11}_{-5} M/M_{ʘ} light-days.
+When studied by astronomers, the accretion disk size is found to be measured as 8^{+11}_{-5} M/M_{☉} light-days.
 An estimate of the size vs. wavelength exponent was calculated as 0.4 ± 0.3.
 Microlensing of its broad-line region is suggested, given evidence of absorbed doubly ionized carbon emission caused by time-variable absorption in both components.
-A supermassive black hole mass of 9.31 ± 0.93 M_{ʘ} has been found for the quasar.
+A supermassive black hole mass of 9.31 ± 0.93 M_{☉} has been found for the quasar.